ShipEngine/connect-website/reference/methods/get-sales-orders-by-date.md

       description: The URL of a webpage where the customer can view an image of the order item.

     - name: items[].notes
-      type: string, </br>
-        string[], </br>
-        or object[]
+      type: object[]
       required: false
-      description: Additional information about this sales order item.
-This may be a string, an array of strings, or an array of objects.
-The object properties are listed below.
+      description: An array of objects containing additional information about this sales item.

     - name: items[].notes[].type
       type: |